stevending1st/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-have-a-conversation-about-preferences-and-motivations/task-17.md

 ### --feedback--

-This word is the present participle form of 'run', used here to express the action of moving quickly or being in a hurry.
+This word is the present participle form of a verb, used here to express the action of moving quickly or being in a hurry.